-- 1. Students must have effective and efficient learning techniques and habits that allow mastery of the curriculum. - 2.
+- 1. Students must have effective and efficient learning techniques and habits that allow mastery of the pharmacy curriculum. - 2.
 They must be able to learn through a variety of modalities including, but not limited to, classroom instruction, small group activities, individual study, preparation and presentation of reports, use of computer technology and in experiential settings of all types. - 3.
-They must be able to memorize, measure - 4. ., calculate, reason, analyze, synthesize and apply information and concepts. - 5.
-They must also be able to comprehend spatial relationships and three-dimensional models. - 6.
-Students must be able to problem solve in areas relevant to the basic science curriculum.
+They must be able to memorize, measure, calculate, reason, analyze, synthesize and apply information and concepts. - 4.
+They must also be able to comprehend spatial relationships and three-dimensional models. - 5.
+Students must be able to problem solve in areas relevant to pharmacy administration and patient care.